Hato Hone St John: Ambulance services

-Hato Hone St John medical alarms

-The Hato Hone St John Medical alarm service is designed to help people live independently for longer.
-The alarm is a pendant which is worn around the neck or wrist.
-If the person has an accident or feels unwell or at risk they can press the emergency button on the alarm.
-Hato Hone St John immediately calls the person, speaking through a loudspeaker in the alarm's base unit.
-If the person does not answer, an ambulance is dispatched.
+Waka Ora Health Shuttle

+In addition to the traditional emergency ambulance response, Hato Hone St John operate over 60 community-based patient-transfer shuttle services.
+Using both multi-seat vans (equipped with wheelchair hoists) or small SUV’s, this enables over 10,000 people annually who are unable to utilise either public or private transport to attend their scheduled medical appointments at major hospitals.
+Run by volunteer drivers and assistants (following extensive background checks) the service relies on the goodwill and donations of the local community for its operation.

 Volunteers

 Hato Hone St John is a charitable organisation which relies on its volunteer workforce to deliver health services to the New Zealand population.
 Volunteers outnumber paid employees by around three to one.
 In 2017, 9,232 people volunteered for Hato Hone St John and the organisation had 3,033 paid staff.
 If the Hato Hone St John volunteer contribution was valued at normal commercial rates it would equate to $30 million.
 St John volunteers receive specialised training and clinical education.

+In early August 2025, Hato Hone St John proposed scrapping various community voluntary programmes including hospital volunteers, community carers and pet therapy services as part of a review of its services.
+St John has said that it was exploring whether other community organisations could provide these services.
+If the cutbacks go ahead, this would affect about 1,100 people.

 Funding

-Contracts with the Ministry of Health, ACC and district health boards fund just under 80% of the direct operating costs of the Hato Hone St John ambulance service.
+Contracts with the Ministry of Health, ACC and district health boards fund just under 90% of the direct operating costs of the Hato Hone St John ambulance service as of 2022.

-The difference is made up from community and corporate donations, fund-raising, revenue from commercial activities (first aid kits, first aid training, medical alarms and defibrillators), as well as income from emergency ambulance part charges.
+The difference is made up from community and corporate donations, fundraising, revenue from commercial activities (first aid kits, first aid training, medical alarms and defibrillators), as well as income from emergency ambulance part charges.

 These activities also fund the delivery of non-ambulance services such as the Hato Hone St John Youth programmes, Friends of the Emergency Department, Hospital Friends, Caring Caller, Hato Hone St John Safe Kids and Outreach Therapy Pets.